Enrollment in MHCC

 - Be able to read, speak and write in English.

 - Set an appointment with an Admissions Representative for an interview and tour of the campus.
-Information will include disclosures of completion, placement rates, tuition payment plan, and the applicant’s professional educational goals.
+(This can be done virtually if the student is unable to be physically present.)
+Information reviewed will include disclosures of completion, placement rates, tuition payment plan, and discussion of the applicant’s professional educational goals.

 - Submit a copy of a picture ID (driver’s license or an identification card is acceptable).